GPII/ul-website/README.md

 ## Running Using `docker-compose`

-If you just want to run everything and output all server log messages to the console, you can do so using a command
+Before you can run using `docker-compose`, you will need to create `/srv` and all of the subdirectories referenced in the [`docker-compose.yml` file](./docker-compose.yml) in this repository.

-like:
+Once those installation steps are complete, you can start the UL API with live server log messages using a command like:

 `docker-compose up`